Analyzing Green Planet Group (OTCMKTS:GNPG) and YPF Sociedad Anónima (NYSE:YPF)

 Green Planet Group (OTCMKTS:GNPG) and YPF Sociedad Anónima (NYSE:YPF) are both small-cap oils/energy companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their valuation, profitability, dividends, analyst recommendations, institutional ownership, earnings and risk.
+We will compare the two companies based on the strength of their institutional ownership, analyst recommendations, valuation, profitability, dividends, earnings and risk.

-This is a breakdown of recent ratings and target prices for Green Planet Group and YPF Sociedad Anónima, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Green Planet Group and YPF Sociedad Anónima, as provided by MarketBeat.com.

 |Sell Ratings